diballesteros/blog-posts/how-to-easily-add-dark-mode-to-a-react-app.md

+---
+title: How to easily add dark mode to a React app
+date: 2021-08-05
+description: How to easily add an animated dark mode to a React app with no third party libraries using just CSS varibles and react hooks.
+categories:
+    - react
+---

 ## How to easily add dark mode to a React app

 One of the most common UX requirements for an app is to add a way to toggle a dark mode for the user.
 Using React and just plain ol’ CSS this is easily achieved!
 This article assumes you have a basic understanding of React hooks.